 Looking for the best monocular for backpacking and hiking?
 You are in the right place.
 This post sheds light on monocular suitable for backpacking and hiking expeditions.

 A monocular is an indispensable addition to any backpacking and hiking gear list.
-Unlike hiking binoculars that are often costly, bulky and cumbersome to carry around, monocular are compact, lightweight and easy to use.
-The compact design makes them easy to carry everywhere you go as you cab stash them in the pocket.
+Unlike hiking binoculars that are often costly, bulky, and cumbersome to carry around, monocular are compact, lightweight, and easy to use.
+The compact design makes them easy to carry everywhere you go as you can stash them inside the pocket.

 A quality monocular is the best alternative to hiking binoculars.
 It offers you the same benefits binoculars provide with the added advantage of being light and small in size.
 But finding the right model for your hiking and backpacking needs is no mean feat given the multitude of products available on the market.

 If you are having a hard time trying to find the best monocular for backpacking and hiking, we have put up this review for you.
 Here are some of the best models available on the market that you can choose from.
 Let’s take a look.

 Best Monocular for Backpacking and Hiking – Top Picks

 Vortex made the Solo Monocular 8×25 with avid outdoorsy people in mind.
 This compact monocular weigh just 5.6 ounces so it’s perfect for backpacking and hiking.
 Though compact, the monocular provides a powerful 8x magnification.
 This magnification brings distant targets closer so you can get closer to nature.

 This easy-to-carry monocular provides excellent optical clarity.
 The fully multi-coated optics facilitate maximum light transmission to give you bright and crystal-clear images.
 With the adjustable eyecups, this product allows for snug viewing even with your eyeglasses on.
 It also provides a generous eye relief that reduces eye strain and fatigue during long glassing sessions.